ite4cp/ite/README.md

 If ITE was useful for you, please cite the following publication

 ```
 Gotlieb, A., Marijan, D., & Spieker, H. (2018).
 Stratified Constructive Disjunction and Negation in Constraint Programming.
-In International Conference on Tools with Artificial Intelligence.
+In the Proc. of the 30th Int.
+Conf. on Tools with Artificial Intelligence (ICTAI'19), Volos, Greece, Nov.
+2018.
 ```

 ```
 @inproceedings{26109,
 author = {Gotlieb, Arnaud and Marijan, Dusica and Spieker, Helge},
-booktitle = {International Conference on Tools with Artificial Intelligence},
+booktitle = {Proc. of the 30th Int.
+Conf. on Tools with Artificial Intelligence (ICTAI'18), Volos, Greece},
 title = {{Stratified Constructive Disjunction and Negation in Constraint Programming}},
+month = {Nov.},
 year = {2018}
 }
 ```